marilynpereira03/BPL-explorer/README.md

 ## Configuration

-The default `config.js` file contains all of the configuration settings for Ark Explorer.
+The default `config.js` file contains all of the configuration settings for BPL Explorer.
 These options can be modified according to comments included in configuration file.

 #### Top Accounts